entando/entando-process-driven-plugin/README.md

 2. Log in to Keycloak as an admin and add the PDA roles to your user account.
 Go to Users → admin → Role Mappings and add the roles for the entando-pda-plugin-server and entando-pda-plugin-sidecar.
 3. Log in to the App Builder and configure the PDA Connection.
 * The Page Templates hardcode the name of the datasource.
-You can with change it there or simply use 'pam-demo' as the connection name.
+You can choose to change the name there or simply use 'pam-demo' as the connection name.
 * Set the engine to 'pam' which will work for jBPM or PAM.
 * Provide your connection URL to the KIE Server rest services, e.g  http://my.server.net:8080/kie-server/services/rest/server
 * Username/password should be for a service account user in jBPM or PAM itself, e.g. krisv.